BredaUniversityGames/xs/docs/render.md

 title: Render
 nav_order: 3
 ---

+# Render
+{: .no_toc }
+xs provides functionality for rendering images, texts and a number of shapes.

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-# Render
-xs provides functionality for rendering images, texts and a number of shapes.
-The API is divided into

 ## Working with bitmaps